Student-centric advice and objective recommendations

 Additional financial aid resources

 If you are in the process of applying for financial aid, we can help answer many of your questions.
 Wondering about the difference between the CSS Profile and the FAFSA?
 How about how to fill out the FAFSA if you have divorced parents?
 Or let’s say you’re curious about applying for financial aid as an independent student.
-We have answers on all of those things.
+We have answers regarding all those topics.
 Once you get your financial aid package back, you can learn how to read your award letter with our guide.
 Good luck!

 Frequently asked questions about FAFSA verification of bank accounts